 Whenever I worked as a DBA, I was reasonably scared by 💧

 DROP commands.
 Don’t get me wrong: despite this, I badly wanted to drop obsolete tables.
 After that, I could more easily ask developers to fix bad practices, like tables without primary keys or without indexes at all.
-Similarly, I wanted to drop obsolete columns, especially from very big tables, and to normalise big sparse matrixes (which implies adding a new table and then dropping columns).
+Similarly, I wanted to drop obsolete columns, especially from very big tables, and to normalise big sparse matrixes (which implies moving some columns to a new table).
 And I wanted to drop duplicate or unused indexes, as they add a useless overhead to writes and to the optimiser.

 But every time a developer said something like “it’s ok, this table is not used anymore”, I knew I could not trust that statement.
-And actually, from time to time, it proved wrong.
+And actually, from time to time, their optimistic opinions proved wrong.
 Not because I worked with stupid developers!
 I am sure that they always ran at least a

-git grep.
+git grep <tablename> on their repositories.
 But maybe the table was used in some hideous job or script, and they missed it.

 The same happened with columns.
 And I already wrote how dropping an index (even an unused one) can break an application.

 But don’t let this stop you.
-Here I will show the process I used to safely drop stuff.
-Of course not all companies are the same, so the process could vary, and will probably vary in your case.
+Here I’m discussing the process I used to safely drop stuff.
+Of course not all companies are the same, so the process could vary, and should probably vary in your case.

 If you use MariaDB or Percona Server, you should definitely enable the user_statistics plugin.
 It can be useful in many ways.
 PMM uses it to draw graphs on table usage, and you can probably do the same with other technologies, like Zabbix templates.
 If a table is used, you will see from a graph.

-Check if the, table or column is used in any stored routines, triggers or events.
-A query with
+Check if the table or column is used in any stored routines, triggers or events.
+Some

 Check of course your scripts, including scripts for tasks like backups or anonymisation.

 The rest is up to your developers.
 If they say that a table is not used, you will pretend you believe them.
 But be sure to check with all relevant teams.
-This typically includes analysts and data scientists.
+This typically includes analysts and data scientists – often, developers working on the operational side have no idea what analysts do or need.
 Don’t use private messages for this type of communications.
 The best way would be to add tasks in their bug tracker (JIRA or whatever) to ask them to check if a table or column is used.
 This will give more people the opportunity to report that an object shouldn’t be dropped, and will show that you did all the checks you should do in this cases.
+Also, they will probably take the task more seriously, as they can show their managers how they used their time.

 Don’t forget that the same checks must be done for indexes, as they could be mentioned in optimiser hints.

-The first step must be dropping the table/column in staging.
+The first step must be dropping the table/column/index in staging.
 You already know this, and I won’t stress this obvious concept.
 Instead, I want to stress that in the real world this is not enough.
-I saw several cases where a table was never used in staging, but it was used in production, maybe by some job.
+I saw several cases where a table was never used in staging, but it was used in production, maybe by some job or by some forgotten feature.

-You should rename it.
+In production, you should rename the object.
 Add a prefix, for example

 _ character.
 This makes